meierh/Embedded_System_Hands_On_I/Task_5/readme.md

 ## 5.2 Measurement of Analog Filters

-**Screenshots from the oscilloscope
+**Screenshots from the oscilloscope**
 - Waveform of unfiltered and filtered noise signal :
-Waveform_1msSpan_LowPassCoil.png
+   - Waveform_1msSpan_LowPassCoil.png
-Waveform_2msSpan_LowPassCoil.png
+   - Waveform_2msSpan_LowPassCoil.png
-Waveform_1msSpan_LowPassCap.png
+   - Waveform_1msSpan_LowPassCap.png
-Waveform_2msSpan_LowPassCap.png
+   - Waveform_2msSpan_LowPassCap.png

 - FFT of unfiltered and filtered noise signal :
-FFT_Filtered_LowPassCoil.png
+   - FFT_Filtered_LowPassCoil.png
-FFT_Filtered_LowPassCap.png
+   - FFT_Filtered_LowPassCap.png
+   - FFT_Unfiltered_LowPassCoil.png
+   - FFT_Unfiltered_LowPassCap.png

 - Waveform of unfiltered and filtered sine signal :
-Sinus_LowPassCoil.png
+  - Sinus_LowPassCoil.png
-Sinus_LowPassCap.png
+  - Sinus_LowPassCap.png

-**Diagrams fro frequency response and filtered signals
+**Diagrams from frequency response and filtered signals**
-- Waveform of unfiltered and filtered sine signal :
+- Waveform of unfiltered and filtered noise signal :
-WhiteNoiseSignal_LowPassCoil_600K.png
+    - WhiteNoiseSignal_LowPassCoil_600K.png
-WhiteNoiseSignal_LowPassCoil_6M.png
+    - WhiteNoiseSignal_LowPassCoil_6M.png
-WhiteNoiseSignal_LowPassCap_600K.png
+    - WhiteNoiseSignal_LowPassCap_600K.png
+- FFT of unfiltered and filtered noise signal :
+    - FFT_LowPassCap_600K.png
+    - FFT_LowPassCap_600K_smoothed.png
+    - FFT_LowPassCoil_6M.png
+    - FFT_LowPassCoil_6M_smoothed.png
+    - FFT_LowPassCoil_600K.png
+    - FFT_LowPassCoil_600K_smoothed.png

+(generated with postProcessing.py)

-**Comparison between measured and simulated behavior of signals The FFT diagrams of the previous subtask are similar enough so that we just focus on FFT_LowPassCoil_6M.
+**Comparison between measured and simulated behavior of signals**
+The FFT diagrams of the previous subtask are similar enough so that we just focus on FFT_LowPassCoil_6M.
 This data section has the most prevision.
 We already found out in 5.1 that the Low pass filter using a coil and a capacitor performs identical.
 Looking at FFT_LowPassCoil_6M.png shows a FFT that is not smooth at all.
 One can see a low-pass behavior but using the graph alone one would guess the cut off to be between 500Hz and 2000Hz.
 To improve the visbility we smooth the FFT diagram with a Savgol filter using polynomials or order 5 and 30 basis points.
 This results in the diagram visible in FFT_LowPassCoil_6M_smoothed.png.
 The diagram is clearer and the cut off frequency can be recognized if already known to be at 1500Hz.